 Who Is Impacted by Social Risk?

-Generally speaking, the social aspect of ESG includes internal and external stakeholders.
+Generally speaking, the social aspect of ESG factors, especially ESG risks, includes internal and external stakeholders.
 These groups include employees, customers, vendors and suppliers, the nearby community, and possibly the global community.

 Vendors and Suppliers

 The selection of vendors and suppliers introduces a range of potential social risks as companies may inadvertently engage with unethical suppliers, leading to reputational damage.
 Notably, historical cases like Nike’s utilization of sweatshops from the 1970s through the 1990s, which garnered public scrutiny following an exposé in 1992, exemplify the detrimental consequences of unethical supply chain partnerships.
 However, proactive measures can be taken to rectify such situations, as demonstrated by Apple’s initiative to restructure its supply chain, absorbing the associated costs to counteract supplier malpractice.
 By implementing stringent vetting processes, ethical guidelines, ESG performance, and ongoing monitoring mechanisms, companies can mitigate the risks posed by problematic suppliers, safeguard their reputations, and uphold ethical functionality in their supply chain operations.